= Top southern state :

 This isn’t simply a matter of truancy or skipping school.
 In fact, many of these absences, especially among our youngest students, are excused.
 Often absences are tied to health problems, such as asthma, diabetes, and oral and mental health issues.
 Other barriers including lack of a nearby school bus, a safe route to school or food insecurity make it difficult to go to school every day.
 In many cases, chronic absence goes unnoticed because schools are counting how many students show up every day rather than examining how many and which students miss so much school that they are falling behind.”

-North Carolina needs 218,089 more students to attend school more regularly to meet the statewide goal.
+North Carolina needs 312,866 more students to attend school more regularly to meet the statewide goal of less than 11% of students who are chronically absent.

-Students from rural counties had the highest chronic absenteeism rates in 2021 with rural-metro areas (29%) closely followed by rural-non-metro (28%).
-Students from suburban areas had the lowest chronic absenteeism rates (25%) and students from urban areas the second lowest (26%).
+Students from rural counties had the highest chronic absenteeism rates in 2022 with rural-non-metro areas (36%) closely followed by rural-metro (35%).
+Students from suburban areas had the lowest chronic absenteeism rates (31%) and students from urban areas the second lowest (32%).

-Chronic absenteeism rates for male students (27%) were higher than rates for female students (23%) in 2021.
+Chronic absenteeism rates for male students (32%) were slightly higher than rates for female students (31%) in 2022.

-Asian students (9%) had the lowest rates of chronic absenteeism and are the only racial group that meet the state goal (11%).
-White (17%) students had the next lowest rates followed by Multiracial (30%) and Hispanic (33%) students.
-American Indian students and Black students had the highest rates of chronic absenteeism: 37%.
+Asian students (14%) had the lowest rates of chronic absenteeism.
+White (26%) students had the next lowest rates followed by Multiracial (35%) and Hispanic (35%) students.
+Black students had the second highest rates of chronic absenteeism (38%) and American Indian students had the highest rates of chronic absenteeism: 49%.

-The detailed North Carolina data on chronic absenteeism comes from the 2020-2021 North Carolina Student Report Cards by the North Carolina Department of Public Instruction.
-Data on state comparisons comes from the 2017-18 Civil Rights Data Collection by the Office of Civil Rights at the U.S. Department of Education.
+The detailed North Carolina data on chronic absenteeism comes from the 2021-2022 North Carolina Student Report Cards by the North Carolina Department of Public Instruction.
+Data on state comparisons were collected and made publicly available by Professor Thomas S. Dee at Stanford University.
+Data from 2018 comes from the 2017-18 Civil Rights Data Collection by the Office of Civil Rights at the U.S. Department of Education.

 Chronic Absenteeism Rate = (Number of students chronically absent) / (Total number of students enrolled)